 How is scoliosis diagnosed?

 Scoliosis screening may be available at your school or at your primary care provider’s office.
-Girls should be screened when they are 10 and 12, while boys should be screened between 13 and 14.
+Girls should be screened particularly when they are 10 and 12, while boys should be screened between 13 and 14.
+If you are late going through puberty, you should be checked by your primary care provider during the teen years until you’ve finished growing.
 It’s especially important to be checked regularly if you have a parent, sister, or brother with scoliosis.

 - Physical Examination: Your health care provider (HCP) will look at your back, chest, hips, legs, feet, and skin then check to see if your shoulders are even, whether your head is centered over your shoulders, and whether opposite sides of your body look even.
 Next your HCP will also examine your back muscles, while you are bending forward, to see if one side of your rib cage is higher than the other.
 If there is a significant asymmetry (a big difference between opposite sides of your body), your HCP may order an x-ray or have you see an orthopedic spine specialist (a provider who has experience treating people with scoliosis).